vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 incorporate instruction count benchmarking, a reasonable proxy for performance, but that is very early days yet.

+We can see from [Motivating Examples](#motivating-examples) that this benchmark work is paying off and has acted as a backstop, disallowing serious regressions from making it into releases.
+A good deal of work has been done to make results stable in our Github Actions based CI.
+PR build times are, however, increasing at a steady clip, a drag on productivity and potentially a barrier to open-source contributors whose engagement with a change may not be as high as full-time employees on the Vector project.

+We are actively expanding our use of criterion in the project, as of this writing.

 ### test-harness

 The [vector-test-harness](https://github.com/timberio/vector-test-harness/) is a "black-box" performance and correctness testing approach.
-The harness is used to feed product documentation.
-We will focus on the performance aspect of the harness, though the correctness tests work similarily.
+Performance tests serve two roles: indicating whether Vector has suffered regressions for given workloads and comparing Vector to competitor products.
+The later role feeds our product documentation.
 Let's consider the [disk buffer](https://github.com/timberio/vector-test-harness/tree/master/cases/disk_buffer_performance) performance test.
 This test is meant to probe the performance characteristic of the "disk buffer", the disk backed variant of Vector's